StrawHatHacker/SvelteKit-Skeleton/README.md

 ##### Why is progress element not positioned correctly?

+- All can be fixed by editing `src/styles/sanitize.css`.
+Or you can delete it!

 ##### Where can I change the reduced motion options?

-- All can be fixed by editing `src/styles/sanitize.scss`.
-Or you can delete it!
+- In `src/styles/index.css`.

 ##### Just cloned and runned it but Log in and Sign up are not working